-The High Court decision on 16/9/25 (Julia Mazur & Ors v Charles Russell Speechleys LLP) has caused some concern amongst litigation firms, particularly those carrying out high volume litigation using non-authorised staff.
+The High Court decision on 16/9/25 (Julia Mazu & Ors v Charles Russell Speechleys LLP) has caused some concern amongst litigation firms, particularly those carrying out high volume litigation using unqualified staff.
+At first blush it could be quite a bombshell for such firms.

 In this case an employee of an SRA regulated firm, who did not himself hold a practising certificate, signed the court documents and appeared to be conducting the litigation, which is a “reserved legal activity” under the Legal Services Act 2007 (LSA).